-- Employees are instructed and trained in safe behaviour as well as potential hazards and risks of the work they are to carry out.
-This is an ongoing process in the departments. - Relevant protective equipment is available to employees where appropriate. - The health and safety representatives are representing the geography and activity of the Group.
-Every year a plan is prepared concerning competency development within the work safety environment organisation.
-In 2018 the focus areas were; - Evaluation and continuous focus on the internal procedure for introduction and instruction of all employees in
+- Employees are instructed and trained in safe behaviour as well as potential hazards and risks of the work they are to carry out. - Work has been launched to ensure that relevant protective equipment is available to employees where appropriate.
+This means that all work instructions will be evaluated to pinpoint the necessary PPE for all operations. - Every year a plan is prepared concerning competency development within the safety organisation.
+In 2019 the focus areas were: - Evaluation and continuous focus on the internal procedure for introduction

-- order to insure the desired safety culture in our operations - New work descriptions for the contracting activities including new health and safety checklists and safety instruction. - Our existing contingency plan and the training of employees in fire prevention and protection as well as firefighting on a daily basis. - New health and safety training program for all employees within the health and safety organisation; a program to be implemented within 2019. - The target for absence due to illness is maximum 3%.
-In 2018 the percentage is 2,93% which is satisfactory.
+- and instruction of all employees in order to insure the desired safety culture in our operations. - In 2019 we have initiated a more thorough examination of accidents, which means that all accidents are evaluated by the safety committee.
+This task aims to challenge all local safety groups with regard to the quality of the cause analysis completed within the groups and thereby ensure that adequate and necessary preventive action is taken in order to avoid similar accidents in the future. - Specific high risk operations have been identified and further safety instructions are going to target the challenges. - Further focus on our existing contingency plan in cooperation with our insurance company and the training of employees in fire prevention and protection as well as firefighting on a daily basis. - An enhanced focus on our health and safety culture, with an actual safety culture measurement to be performed In 2020, to clarify obstacles and targets and introduces the concept/thoughts of Vision Zero in our work with health and safety. - New health and safety training program for all employees within the health and safety organisation will be developed based on the result of the safety culture measurement.

+• The target for absence due to illness is maximum 3%.
+In 2019 the percentage is 3.39%.
 Individual interviews are being conducted with employees with high absence with the purpose of reducing their absence.
-Statistics of absence are being evaluated on quarterly basis at department level.
+Statistics of absence are being evaluated on a monthly and quarterly basis at department level.